New York’s $220 billion budget by the numbers and what it means for taxpayers’ wallets

 The public safety sections of the budget prompted backlash from progressive Democrats, many of whom voted against the omnibus “big ugly” measure containing the changes.

-“Gov. Hochul has failed because three weeks before we were done with this budget,” Sen. Gustavo Rivera (D-Bronx) said from the floor of the Senate chamber as he voted against the final bill.
+“Gov. Hochul has failed because three weeks before we were done with this budget,” Sen. Gustavo Rivera, a Democrati, said from the floor of the Senate chamber as he voted against the final bill.
 “All of a sudden, injected into the conversation were budget issues that had nothing to do with the budget.

 “Every big ugly is ugly.
 This one, I’m sad to say, is uglier,” he added.